webmiddle/webmiddle/README.md

 > Node.js framework for modular web scraping and data extraction

-The building block of any webmiddle application is the JSX component.
+The building block of any webmiddle application is the [JSX](http://facebook.github.io/jsx/) component.
-Each component executes one task, or controls the execution of other tasks, by composing other components.
+Each component executes one task or controls the execution of other tasks by composing other components.

 ```jsx
 const FetchPageLinks({ url, query, name }) = () =>